SP4Sci/SP4Sci.github.io/content/submit.md

 1. **Prepare your manuscript**
    - Format your paper according to the [Author's Guide]({{< relref "author_guide.md" >}})

-2. **Create or log in to your HotCRP account**
+2. **Create or log in to your EasyChair account**
-   - Visit the HotCRP website
+   - Visit the EasyChair website
    - If you do not already have an account, you will need to create one.

 3. **Submit your paper**